digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ### Permissions endpoint

-When using the **CookieAuth** scheme an endpoint is available to request the users permissions.
+When using the **JwtHeaderAuth** scheme an endpoint is available to request the users permissions.
 The default route for the permissions endpoint is "auth/user/permissions".
 The route can be modified by changing the value of the **PermissionsRoute** options value.

 GET auth/user/permissions